Driving across Europe to Türkiye on your Sila Yolu? Try our leisurely southern route

 Additionally, Alexandroupoli's iconic Lighthouse, which has proudly stood proud for over a century, and the splendid Egnatia Archaeological Park are perfect spots for scenic walks and relaxation.
 Alexandroupoli Beach stretches across an extensive coastline of crystal clear turquoise waters and is covered with light-coloured sand and pebbles.

-Alexandroupoli is full of restaurants and eateries offering delicious and authentic dishes, from succulent kebabs to flavorful vegetarian mezes.
+Alexandroupoli is full of restaurants and eateries offering delicious and authentic dishes, from succulent kebabs to flavourful vegetarian mezes.
 Muslim visitors can savour a variety of culinary delights, including traditional Greek cuisine prepared with halal ingredients.

 From Alexandroupoli it's time to cross the border into Türkiye to reach the next stop of our road trip, Ipsala, about an hour's drive away.